Wirrimah

 Cowra, to the north-west, is known internationally for the 1944 Cowra Breakout — the largest prisoner of war escape of World War II — and for the beautiful Japanese Garden and Cultural Centre.
 It serves as the primary service centre for the district, providing schools, a hospital, supermarkets, and the Olympic Way connection to Sydney and Canberra.
 Wirrimah offers a quiet rural lifestyle in the Lachlan River region of central NSW, with Cowra's heritage and services within easy reach.

-Wirrimah falls under postcode 2803 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cootamundra electorate.
+Wirrimah falls under postcode 2803 and is governed by the Hilltops Council (Local Government Area).
+For federal elections, residents vote in the electorate of Riverina, while state elections fall under the Cootamundra electorate.

 Location